topherCantrell/computerarcheology/content/CoCo/MadnessMinotaur/README.md

 # Walk-Through

-Follow along with [My Game](walkthrough.md) step by step.
+Follow along with [My Game](walkthrough) step by step.
 Open the emulator and save-game viewer and follow along as I win the game.
-I provide my save-files after every major task.
+You have my save-files after every major task.
 You can jump in to my journey at any point.

 # Code Links